Running is one of the worst exercise for triggering asthma attacks, therefore, it makes sense to think that running and

 #6.
 Carry Your Inhaler & Medicine

 Even though you have not had an asthma attack for a while, you should always carry your rescue inhaler while running.

 You can slip it into so many places like the pockets in your running shorts.
-Bit if your running gear does not have pockets, consider buying a zipper wristband that your inhaler can perfectly fit into your pocket.
+Bit if your running gear does not have pockets, consider buying a zipper wristband that your rescue inhaler can perfectly fit into your pocket.

 #7.
 Consider Wearing an Alert Tag